demandio/ember-prerender/README.md

 This project allows web apps built with [Ember.js](http://emberjs.com/) (and other frameworks) to be executed on the server and rendered into static HTML.
-The main reason you'd want to use ember-prerender is to serve static HTML content to web crawlers which aren't capable of executing Javascript (for SEO purposes).
+The main reason you'd want to use ember-prerender is to serve static HTML content to web crawlers and bots which aren't capable of executing Javascript.
+This is useful for SEO purposes, such as general indexing of page content, Facebook's Link Preview, Pinterest's Rich Pins, Twitter Cards, Google's Rich Snippets, and other structured data formats.

 The project makes use of [Node.js](http://nodejs.org/) and either [PhantomJS](http://phantomjs.org/) or [JSDOM](https://github.com/tmpvar/jsdom)